ORNL/intersect-architecture/examples/aam/pat.rst

    :align: center

-   Experiment Steering and Design of Experiments strategic patterns for the :term:`AM` science use case
+   Experiment Steering and Design of Experiments strategic patterns for the :term:`AAM` science use case

 The :term:`INTERSECT` :term:`AAM` system
 (:numref:`intersect:arch:examples:aam:pat:architectural`) implements the